 Ramsey started meditating in 1995.
 He has been organising dharma communities and events, as well as creating websites and sharing his love of the dharma by writing and producing Buddhist newsletters since 2000, taking a break to work for Cooperative Business New Zealand as Executive Director between 2006 and 2013.

 ‘A secular meditation practice is relevant for today, concerned with the suffering felt in this world, of the life that has emerged through evolution, on this planet’

 He teaches at One Mindful Breath, Wellington’s secular dharma practice community, where he is a member of the care committee.
-Ramsey founded Aotearoa Buddhist Education Trust in 2009 and continues to chair the organisation, and in 2010 set up the Secular Buddhism in Aotearoa New Zealand website.
-Ramsey has been instrumental in the setting up of The Tuwhiri Project, a secular dharma publishing imprint.
+Ramsey founded Aotearoa Buddhist Education Trust in 2009 and continues to chair the organisation, and in 2010 set up the Secular Buddhism in Aotearoa New Zealand (SBiANZ) website.
+Ramsey has been instrumental in setting up The Tuwhiri Project, a secular dharma publishing imprint.

 $390 plus dana for the teachings

 The fee to take part in this retreat will cover Te Moata’s costs – accommodation, wonderful vegetarian meals, etc. – and contributes towards teachers travel expenses, and Linda’s accommodation in New Zealand before and after the retreat.

 If you have any questions or special requests, phone or text Ramsey on 021 97 35 31 or send an email.